The Closer I Get to You: Critical reception

+Commercial performance

 Beyoncé and Vandross' cover of "The Closer I Get to You" debuted at number 76 on the US Hot R&B/Hip-Hop Singles and Tracks chart dated July 24, 2004.
 The next week it moved up to number 68, and on August 7 it peaked at number 62.
 The track spent a total of twenty weeks on the chart.
 On the airplay component of this chart, the Hot R&B/Hip-Hop Airplay, "The Closer I Get to You" spent eight weeks and reached a peak of number 60.
+The song would later be certified gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.